outscal/Getting-Started-with-Unity/Chap00-Introduction.md

 # Introduction

-Hello there,
+Hello there 👋

+So you have finally decided to learn Unity.
+First off let me congratulate you on making it thi far and taking the plunge.
+You're already off to a good start.
+Keep the momentum going.

 Before you had into battle.
 You're going to need some tools.

 ![Preparing for Battle](https://media.giphy.com/media/Om2ozaOw3rNciJCf2t/giphy-downsized-large.gif)

-Since you're here, we are going to assume that you're curious about game development in some shape or form.
-And there are many others just like you who are learning along with us.
-Join our discord to become a part of the Outscal Clan and learn together.
+Unity is a great starting point, especially for people who are new to game dev.
+It gives you the ability to deploy to various platforms, has a great editor UI, and let's you script your game in C#.

+It is also widely adopted and used in the gaming industry.

+It may seem daunting in the beginning but you will catch up in no time.
+Just know that you're not alone in this journey and there are many others leanring along with you on our [Discord](https://discord.com/invite/R4hfXhsWjN).
+Feel free to drop in and say Hi!.

+Let's get started and get you access to your tools.